-The Corporation of the Trustees of Brisbane Grammar School was thus constituted and the election and appointment of the trustees was originally on a triennial basis.
+The statutory body of the Trustees of Brisbane Grammar School was thus constituted and the election and appointment of the trustees was originally on a triennial basis.
 Now the trustees hold office for four years and at the end of that time are eligible for re-election or re-appointment.

 The role of the trustees, who work on a voluntary basis, includes determining the strategic direction of the School; appointing the headmaster; ensuring that students, their welfare and development remain the central focus of School in all its activities; working with the headmaster, staff and School community to promote and implement the School’s mission and values; approving and monitoring policies and practices relating to optimal human resource management within the School; ensuring appropriate review processes are in place to monitor and enhancing the quality of all School activities; assuming financial responsibility and accountability; and reviewing governance policies and performance of the Board of Trustees.

 The Board of Trustees has been represented by many fields of community endeavour over the years, including Rhodes scholars, from the legislature, judiciary and the law, to medicine, science, the services and business.

 From the laying of the foundation stone of the original Brisbane Grammar School on 29 February 1868 to the present day, the Board of Trustees have steered the School through changing economic and political times to ensure the values enshrined in the Grammar Schools Act 1860 are maintained.

 Under the Grammar Schools Act 2016, the Board of Trustees consists of at least seven but no more than nine persons comprising four trustees nominated by the Education Minister, three trustees elected by qualified donors, and up to two additional trustees chosen by the Board and approved by the Governor in Council.